 Stop Being a Tax Resident At Your Home Country

-First, you need to spend some time in a second country and become a tax resident there.
-In order to do that, you need to inform your home country that you are going to move to another country and become a tax resident there.
+First, you need to spend some time in a second country and, optionally, become a tax resident there.
+In order to do that, you need to inform your home country that you are going to move to another country.

 When you get to your second country, go to the embassy of your home country and inform that you are going to be a long-term resident there (more than 90 days).